l7mp/stunner/examples/benchmark/README.md

 ### Kubernetes measurment

-In this case the output will contain one or more summarized tests.
-If the script were rerun twice, two `iperf` outputs would be combined.
-You should see something like this:
+In case of a Kubernetes measurement, the output contains one or more summarized tests.
+If the script was rerun twice, two `iperf` outputs would be combined.
+You should an output similar to this:
 ```
 Number of concurrent turncat clients: 5
 Evaluation time: 1 sec